Adopted: March 1999

 Membership: Membership of the Undergraduate Studies Committee shall include three faculty representatives, including at least one ladder faculty member, elected by the faculty constituency of the Department for two-year staggered terms.
 The Chair or the Chair's designee, the Director of Undergraduate Studies, and the Coordinator of Undergraduate Studies shall sit as voting, ex officio members of the Committee; the Assistant to the Chair may also sit as an ex officio member, but without vote.
 In addition, the committee shall include among its voting members (a) up to two graduate student representatives and (b) up to two undergraduate psychology students.
 Graduate and undergraduate representatives shall be appointed at the discretion of the Chair after consultation with respective graduate and undergraduate student organizations.

-Membership: The Grievance Committee shall be composed of three representatives elected by the faculty constituency, including at least one ladder faculty member, three representatives elected by the graduate student constituency, and three representatives elected by the undergraduate constituency.
-Election of representatives shall be for one-year terms beginning in September.
+Membership: The Grievance Committee shall be composed of three representatives: 2 ladder faculty who were elected by the faculty constituency to serve on the Personnel Committee, and 1 clinical/teaching faculty member appointed ad hoc by the Chair.
+This subset of individuals will serve as the committee when grievance cases arise.
+In addition, the committee shall include three graduate student representatives elected by the graduate student constituency, and three student representatives elected by the undergraduate constituency.
+Election of student representatives shall be for one-year terms beginning in September.

-Duties: Any member of the faculty, graduate, or undergraduate constituencies who feels that he or she has not received fair treatment because of capricious, arbitrary, or discriminatory action on the part of any representative or agency of the department, or its constituent bodies may ask the Grievance Committee to investigate.
+Duties: Any member of the faculty, graduate, or undergraduate constituencies who feels that they have not received fair treatment because of capricious, arbitrary, or discriminatory action on the part of any representative or agency of the department, or its constituent bodies, may ask the Grievance Committee to investigate.
 The committee shall undertake investigation of a case only upon submission of a written complaint to a member of the committee.
 Investigations shall be conducted in strict confidence and without publicity.

 The Department of Psychology supports the mentoring policy of the University at Buffalo.
 The specific details of the Department's mentoring program will be developed by the Policy and Planning Committee in accord with University policy.